alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-ruling-on-fasting-without-praying.md

 locale: en
 category: [fatwas,fasting,salah]
 note: false
-excerpt: "When it is ruled that he is a disbeliever, then his fasting and other acts of worship are nullified."
+summary: "When it is ruled that he is a disbeliever, then his fasting and other acts of worship are nullified."
 muftis:
   shaykh:
     - name: Permanent Committee